grafana/grafana/docs/sources/dashboards/create-manage-playlists/index.md

 1. Click **Dashboards** in the left-side menu.
 1. Click **Playlists** to see a list of existing playlists.
 1. Find the playlist you want to start, then click **Start playlist**.
-The start playlist dialog opens.
-1. Select one of the five playlist modes available based on the information in the following table.
+1. In the modal that opens, select one of the five playlist modes available, based on the information in the table below.
-1. Click **Start <playlist name>**.
+1. Click **Start \<playlist name\>**.

-The playlist displays each dashboard for the time specified in the `Interval` field, set when creating or editing a playlist.
+The playlist displays each dashboard for the time specified in the **Interval** field, set when creating or editing a playlist.
 Once a playlist starts, you can [control](#control-a-playlist) it using the navbar at the top of your screen.

 | Mode                              | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | --------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |